 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.

-Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical services.
+Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical and mental health services.

-You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency services.
-This includes related costs like evaluation and psychotherapy fees.
+You have the right to receive a Good Faith Estimate for the total expected cost of non-emergency medical and mental health care services.
+This includes costs related to mental health counseling and therapy services (evaluation and psychotherapy).

 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.